MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_04_lab_ak.md

     > **Note**: The **dotnet add package** command will add the **Microsoft.Azure.Cosmos** package from **NuGet**.
 For more information, go to: [Microsoft.Azure.Cosmos](https://www.nuget.org/packages/Microsoft.Azure.Cosmos/3.4.1).

-1. At the command prompt, enter the following command, and then select Enter to build the .NET web application:
+1. At the command prompt, enter the following command, and then select Enter to build the .NET console application:

     ```
     dotnet build